prescription

 Deaths from prescription drug overdose have been called the ” silent epidemic” for years.

-He was the “go-to” person that all his friends liked to confide in and ask for advice.
-He played little league, soccer, went to overnight camp, and travel camp, had cars, and went to the college of his choice.
+Being the “go-to” person, all his friends liked to confide in him and ask for advice.
+He played Little League and soccer, attended overnight and travel camps, owned cars, and attended the college of his choice.
 He excelled in school and graduated with honors with a degree in Psychology.

-He was getting ready to begin his Master’s Program and started working part-time for a state-funded program, ironically assessing people with addiction problems when his life changed-FOREVER
+Steven was getting ready to begin his Master’s Program and started working part-time for a state-funded program, ironically assessing people with addiction problems, when his life changed-FOREVER

 From that time on, his life seemed to go round and round like a merry-go-round.
-He would sign up for school and then drop his classes.
+Steven would enroll in school and then drop his classes.
 He eventually quit his job, found another job, was fired, enrolled in college again, withdrew, and finally realized he needed to come home and do something about his addiction.

-He eventually went for help (twice) and had seven months clean when he relapsed and overdosed.
+Eventually, he went for help (twice) and had been clean for seven months when he relapsed and overdosed.

 I lost an angel.